kubeshop/testkube/docs/installing.md

 For Windows, download the binary from [here](https://github.com/kubeshop/testkube/releases), unpack the binary and add it to `%PATH%`.

-We have plans to build installers for most popular OS and system distros [#161](https://github.com/kubeshop/testkube/issues/161).
+We have plans to build installers for the most popular Operating Systems and system distros [#161](https://github.com/kubeshop/testkube/issues/161).

 ## Install `testkube` components in your cluster